 This process is both exciting and frustrating.
 It is exciting because we are so happy to be able to share knowledge and research together.
 It is frustrating because at times we really just would like to be able to be together in the same space in order to physically try our ideas.

-The material you will find below is the result of some intial ideas around: collecting everyday sounds, playing with sounds and restriction, exploring materials and how the body impacts on them and vice versa.
+The material you will find below is the result of some initial ideas around: collecting everyday sounds, playing with sounds and restriction, exploring materials and how the body impacts on them and vice versa.

 About the project: Intro